VincentBaron/Philosophers/README.md

 ## Project overview

 This project is the [Dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).
 It aims at using multi threading and mutexes to create a communication pattern between multiple threads.
+This project is very abstract and hence explaining it briefly would not be possible.
+If you want a deep understanding of it, check out te link to it.
+On the other hand, below are the main concepts explored.

 The program is launched with:
 1. Number of philosopher